 One of the most frequent deductions that will pop up when operating a payroll are company benefits.
 The problem is, these can be really tricky to wrangle when dealing with multiple types of benefits, like healthcare, dental, etc.

-The Concierge plan is $149 a month, plus $12 for each additional employee.
+The Concierge plan is $149 per month, plus $12 for each additional employee.
 This is the Complete tier bundled with Gusto’s HR resources, meaning you won’t have to find another HR software for your business.

-To find the best payroll software on the market, we’ve conducted extensive research into each software discussed on this page.
+To find the best payroll software on the market, we’ve conducted extensive research into each software platform discussed on this page.

 There are a lot of payroll software companies out there, so the first step was to find the most popular software on the market, based on reviews and popular opinion.
 Then, after finding the software we wanted to cover, the next step was to go granular.